 Interior Health also provides comprehensive resources on how to identify the warning signs of a heart attack, the road to recovery for heart attack patients, and what cardiac services and programs are available to Interior Health residents.

 The IHSC Project is a partnership between the BC Ministry of Health, Interior Health, the Central Okanagan Regional Hospital District and Plenary Health.

-Q: When will the first open heart procedure take place?
+Q: When did the first open heart procedure take place?

 A: December 2012.

 Q: Where will the surgical program be housed until the IHSC opens?

 A: Cardiac surgery will take place in two dedicated Operating Rooms in the Strathcona Building at Kelowna General Hospital.
 There will also be a six-bed Cardiac Surgery Intensive Care Unit (CSICU) and a 14-bed Cardiac Surgery Inpatient (CSIP) ward.

 Q: How many open heart surgeries will be done annually?

 A: Approximately 600 surgeries per year will be performed.